Human Health Risk Assessment

-An extensive environmental monitoring program will be conducted during and after the REP, including:
+An extensive environmental monitoring program has been conducted during and after the REP, including:

-- Soil monitoring after distribution.
-Post operational soil samples will be collected to monitor residues of Brodifacoum in the soil.
-Representative samples will be collected from directly below some toxic bait and at control sites away from bait pellets.
-Soil samples will be collected approximately 30 days after bait disintegration and approximately every two months (if required, dependant on results).
-All tests will be conducted at a NATA accredited analytical laboratory.
+- Soil monitoring after bait distribution.
+Post operational soil samples have been collected to monitor residues of brodifacoum in the soil.
+Representative samples have been collected from directly below some toxic bait and at control sites away from bait pellets.
+Further soil samples will be collected approximately 30 days after bait disintegration and approximately every two months (if required, dependent on results).
+All tests are conducted at a NATA accredited analytical laboratory.

-- Random sampling will be conducted on water bodies on the island to monitor Brodifacoum levels after the bait drop.
-Water samples will be collected within 2 days of each bait drop and approximately weekly (if required, dependant on results).
-All tests will be conducted at a NATA accredited analytical laboratory.
-Rain water tanks and groundwater bores will be sampled if requested by residents.
+- Sampling has been conducted on water bodies on the island (including streams, ocean water, ground water and water tanks) to monitor brodifacoum levels after the bait drop.
+Water samples were collected within 2 days of each bait drop and four months following the final bait drop.
+All tests are conducted at a NATA accredited analytical laboratory.